Quick Answer: What Is Business Insurance?

 Apparatus Breakdown Insurance

 This is a subsidiary of property insurance.
-It is critical to businesses because equipment usually breakdown untimely.
+It is critical to businesses because equipment usually breaks down untimely.
 Business accessories can break down and cost the business repair fees, and therefore, it is inevitable to insure them with this cover.
-A business may have invested the most significant equipment, but it cannot predict whether there will be expenses to fix damaged equipment.
+A business may have invested in the most significant equipment, but it cannot predict whether there will be expenses to fix damaged equipment.
+Also known as equipment breakdown insurance or boiler and machinery (BM) insurance, this coverage is widely offered by carriers including FM Global and The Hartford, and it typically fills gaps that standard property policies leave behind for mechanical and electrical failures.

 Individual Accident Insurance